-Research and development expenses increased primarily due to increased employee costs of \$6.8 million.
+Research and development expenses increased primarily due to increased employee costs of \$7.2 million as we continue to invest in our platform.
 The investments in our platform are intended to increase the quality, reliability and efficiency of our technology.
-The increase in employee costs relates to both headcount and compensation increases and includes increases of \$1.0 million associated with the acquisition FastPay and an increase in stock-based compensation of \$2.0 million.
-We experienced additional increases of \$0.5 million in cloud hosting fees and software maintenance.
-These increases were offset, in part, by a \$0.6 million decrease in costs associated with engaging consultants and contractors and a reduction in expense associated with capitalization of internally developed software of approximately \$0.6 million.
+The increase in employee costs relates to both headcount and compensation increases and includes increases in stock-based compensation of \$2.5 million and an increase in annual bonus accrual of \$1.3 million.
+We experienced additional increases of \$0.6 million in IT infrastructure and software costs primarily related to our transition of services from data centers to cloud hosting and an increase in expense associated with capitalization of internally developed software of approximately \$0.2 million.
+These increases were offset, in part, by a \$1.4 million decrease in costs associated with engaging consultants and contractors and a reduction in recruiting costs of \$0.5 million.